-If you have any questions about this report or concerning your water utility, please contact Alan Clark 435-496-3468.
-We want our valued customers to be informed about their water utility.
+If you have any questions about this report or concerning your water, please contact Thomas Isom at 435-843-9023.
+We want our valued shareholders to be informed about their water company.
 If you want to learn more, please attend any of our regularly scheduled meetings.
 They are held monthly as needed.
 Contact water system management for dates, locations and times.

-Erda Acres routinely monitors for constituents in our drinking water in accordance with the Federal and Utah State laws.
-The following table shows the results of our monitoring for the period of January 1st to December 31st, 2016.
-All drinking water, including bottled drinking water, may be reasonably expected to contain at least small amounts of some constituents.
-It's important to remember that the presence of these constituents does not necessarily pose a health risk.
+Erda Acres Water routinely monitors for contaminants in our drinking water in accordance with the Federal and Utah State laws.
+The following table shows the results of our monitoring for the period of January 1st to December 31st, 2018.
+All sources of drinking water are subject to potential contamination by constituents that are naturally occurring or man-made.
+Those constituents can be microbes, organic or inorganic chemicals, or radioactive materials.
+All drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
+The presence of contaminants does not necessarily indicate that the water poses a health risk.
+More information about contaminants and potential health effects can be obtained by calling the Environmental Protection Agency's Safe Drinking Water Hotline at 1-800-426-4791.